 Back in 2011, Marc Andreessen famously said that software is eating the world.
 What is being eaten includes many things.
 Retail, for example, marketing, photography, entire white collar job categories, and so on.
 And now, circuit breakers as well.

-Previously in our blog, we already looked at some examples.
+Previously in our blog, we already looked at other examples of software eating things.
 For instance, software is eating AI chips, and shock absorbers too.
 Or at least software is eating the traditional shock absorber business model, which was about “selling hardware components”, whereas the new business model is also data-driven, “selling high-resolution road condition data”.

-Now, let’s look at how software is eating circuit breakers, and probably a number of other power electronics devices along with them.
+Now, let’s look at how software is eating circuit breakers.
+But not just them, very likely also a number of other power electronics devices along with them.

 Full disclosure, I have absolutely no technical expertise on circuit breakers.
 But I do have a general interest in energy tech topics, particularly renewable energy innovations.
 I get notified by innovations in this area by Mergeflow’s Weekly360 email update reports.
 These are weekly (hence the name) emails that notify me of new venture investments, R&D, news and blogs, and market estimates.
 In this case, the topic area are the United Nations’ Sustainable Development Goals.
 And a little while ago, one of these Weekly360s notified me of a venture investment in a company called Atom Power: